FlorianDietz/comgra/README.md

 comgra.my_recorder.finalize()
 ```

 Not all of these commands are necessary.
-The following is a minimal example:
+The following is a minimal example.
+You can [run it directly on Colab](https://colab.research.google.com/drive/1RuMHlv_pp1_t_tkZfojV0LVR-Zo7QoVv?usp=sharing)

 ```python
 import torch